 - Starring Maria Ferrante and Ray Bauwens

-- With The Peter Principle Chorus: Ellen Friend, Jan Hadland, Dakota McCoy, Anabel Graetz, Abby Schiff, Jean Cummings, Scott Taylor, Andrew Ross, Bjorn Corleis, John Jarcho, Bass Ted Sharp, Michael Skersky, Daniel Rosenburg).
-The chorus ranks will be swelled by the Nobel laureates
+- With The Peter Principle Chorus: Ellen Friend, Jan Hadland, Dakota McCoy, Abby Schiff, Jean Cummings, Scott Taylor, Andrew Ross, Bjorn Corleis, John Jarcho, Ted Sharpe, Michael Skuhersky, Daniel Rosenberg, Marcia Warren).
+The chorus ranks were be swelled by the Nobel laureates

 - Orchestral accompaniment by the Dunning-Kruger Effective Orchestra: Yulia Yun, Thomas Michel, and Bruce Koplan